helenaferdy/helenaferdy.github.io/_posts/2026-08-07-palo-security-profiles.md

 ---

-From the client browser, we attempt to upload a text file (`secretz.txt`) containing the string `password` to `192.168.200.24:5000/upload`.
-The firewall blocks the transfer inline and displays Palo Alto's **Data Transfer Blocked** page.
+From the client browser, we attempt to upload a text file (`secretz.txt`) containing the string `password`, the firewall blocks the transfer inline and displays Palo Alto's **Data Transfer Blocked** page.

 ![x](/static/2026-08-07-palo-security-profiles/44.png)